Lavrov: Ukraine must demilitarize or Russia will do it

 Testifying to the hardships of war, families of Ukrainian prisoners of war believed held by Russia on Tuesday said the Christmas holiday season is particularly painful and appealed for more to be done to bring their loves ones back home.

 Neither Ukraine nor Russia have revealed the exact numbers of POWs they hold, while hundreds have been released as part of prisoner exchanges.
-Iryna Latysh’s husband Yevhen was captured exactly 300 days ago, in the early days of the war, and she says Christmas isn’t the same without him.
+Iryna Latysh’s husband, Yevhen, was captured exactly 300 days ago, in the early days of the war, and she says Christmas isn’t the same without him.

 “We were decorating the Christmas tree together this time last year,” she sobbed.
 “We put the star together, the decorations.”